-Ninety-five percent of its liabilities are retirement and employment benefits.
-The Department has $1.312 billion in investments and Treasury securities.
+In 2105, the Department had 95% of its liabilities dedicated to retirement and employment benefits.
+It had $607.6 billion in Treasury securities and $1.19 trillion in other investments.
 That's not enough to cover the $2.3 trillion in future retirement and medical benefits for veterans.
 Retirement benefits cost $66.8 billion each year.

 Upon adding all of these together, total spending to keep America secure totals about $989 billion.
 That's more than any other expense except Social Security.
 The U.S. military budget is the second largest component of the federal budget.

 How It Affects You